gjcooper/VAULT/01_articles/goodman2012choosing.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Goodman, Joseph K.; Malkoc, Selin A."
+author: Goodman, Joseph K.; Malkoc, Selin A.
 title: "Choosing Here and Now versus There and Later: The Moderating Role of Psychological Distance on Assortment Size Preferences"
-publication: "Journal of Consumer Research"
+publication: Journal of Consumer Research
 date: 2012-01-01
 citekey: goodman2012choosing
 aliases:
   - "Choosing Here and Now versus There and Later: The Moderating Role of Psychological Distance on Assortment Size Preferences"
 ---

 # Choosing Here and Now versus There and Later: The Moderating Role of Psychological Distance on Assortment Size Preferences